 Department of Highways, District 10

-Adopt-a-Highway groups poised to ‘spring clean’ roadsides, help preserve Kentucky’s scenic beauty
+Adopt-a-Highway groups poised to ‘spring clean’ roadsides, help Kentucky’s scenic beauty

-FRANKFORT, Ky. – Volunteers will be out in force next week to spring clean highways in Breathitt, Estill, Lee, Magoffin, Menifee, Morgan, Owsley, Perry, Powell and Wolfe counties.
-The Transportation Cabinet (KYTC) announced today that the Adopt-a-Highway Spring Clean Week will be held March 21-27.
+FRANKFORT, Ky. – Volunteers will be out in force week after next to spring clean highways in Breathitt, Estill, Lee, Magoffin, Menifee, Morgan, Owsley, Perry, Powell and Wolfe counties.
+The Kentucky Transportation Cabinet (KYTC) announces that the Adopt-a-Highway Spring Clean Week will be March 20-26.

-“The Kentucky Transportation Cabinet appreciates the effort put forth by all Adopt-a-Highway groups in keeping our highways and communities beautiful and litter-free,” acting Transportation Secretary Mike Hancock said.
+“The Kentucky Transportation Cabinet appreciates the efforts of our Adopt-a-Highway volunteers who help keep our highways and communities beautiful and litter-free,” Transportation Secretary Mike Hancock said.

-Nearly 1,100 groups now participate in Kentucky's Adopt-a-Highway program, which was established in 1988.
-Volunteers clean approximately 8,000 miles of roadsides annually and set an example of responsible environmental stewardship.
-At this time approximately 2 percent of available roadways in each of the 10 counties in the Department of Highways District 10 is currently adopted.
+More than 900 groups participate in Kentucky's Adopt-a-Highway program, which the cabinet established in 1988.
+Volunteers clean approximately 6,800 miles of roadside annually, setting an example of responsible environmental stewardship.
+In the 10-county KYTC Department of Highways District 10, approximately 2 percent of available roadways are adopted.